-- 59. You may purchase an exclusive right of burial for a period of 25 years.
-The term of exclusive right of burial may extended for a further 25 years subject to the appropriate fee being paid. - 60.
-The only memorials permitted are a desk-type memorial or a flat tablet (subject to the council's approval).
-The colours of these memorials are restricted to black, dark grey and light grey only. - 61.
-Up to two sets of cremated remains may be buried in each grave
+- 63. You may purchase an exclusive right of burial for a period of 25 years.
+The term of exclusive right of burial may extended for a further 25 years subject to the appropriate fee being paid. - 64.
+The only memorial permitted is a desk-type memorial (subject to the council's approval) and the colours of these memorials are restricted to black, dark grey and light grey only.
+The only acceptable stones marking the graves on the Rose Garden outer beds are flat tablets. - 65.
+Up to two sets of cremated remains may be buried in each grave.